The Le'Chris Community Support team provides support and

 Self-advocacy training

-Each consumer is seen by the
+Each consumer is seen by the members of the Community

-members of the Community Support Team.
-The leader of the
+Support Team.
+The leader of the team is a licensed

-team is a licensed counselor, and all other team members
+counselor, and all other team members have experience,

-adults with mental illness or substance abuse problems.
+illness or substance abuse problems.

 If you would like additional